cli99/hugo-cli99/content/project/klap.md

 date = "2017-08-30"

 # Project title.
-title = "Optimizing Dynamic Parallelism on GPUs"
+title = "KLAP"

 # Project summary to display on homepage.
-summary = "Kernel Lauch Aggregation and Promotion (KLAP), a set of compiler techniques that improve the performance of kernels which use dynamic parallelism."
+summary = "Kernel Lauch Aggregation and Promotion (KLAP), a set of compiler techniques that improve the performance of GPU kernels which use dynamic parallelism."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""